veltzer/demos-orc-k8s/exercises/03_use_your_own_image/exercise.md

-# Pull image from local Docker into minikube
+# Pull image from local Docker into Minikube

 * pull an image (nginx) to your local docker repository.
     `$ docker pull nginx`
-* copy that image into your minikube repository using:
+* copy that image into your Minikube repository using:
     `$ minikube image load nginx`
-* then run a deployment on minikube that uses that image.
+* then run a deployment on Minikube that uses that image.

-* create your own image from a pyton app that prints regularly to standard output. use the following command to build your image:
+* create your own image from a Python app that prints regularly to standard output. use the following command to build your image:
         `$ docker build [params] .`
-    load your image to minikube using:
+    load your image to Minikube using:
         `$ minikube image rm "${image_name}"`
         `$ minikube image load "${image_name}"`
 * run that image using: